webmastersmith/WGU_Cloud_Computing/D337_Internet_of_Things_and_Infrastructure/Internet_of_Things.md

   - a device that converts an electrical signal into a corresponding physical quantity such as movement, force, or sound
 - **Application Developers**
   - Produce applications that process the available data within a specific context to produce actionable insight for end users.
+- **AQL**
+  - archetype query language: archetype is framework for structuring health data.
+AQL is a query language based on SQL that connects to openEHR(electronic health records) health database.
 - **Customer edge device**
   - receive data from and send commands to IoT devices & provide limited local storage, processing, and networking functions device to a backhaul network.
 - **consumer IoT**